What does Donald Trump believe? Where the candidate stands on 10 issues

 During a 2013 interview with Fox News, the real estate mogul defined himself as, “a very strong person on the Second Amendment.”
 He believes guns are necessary for self-defense and has written that he generally opposes gun control.
 In his 2000 book, “The America We Deserve” Trump wrote that he supports a ban on assault weapons and a slightly longer waiting period to buy a gun.

-Immigration and Refugees: Deport all undocumented individuals.
+Immigration and Refugees: Deport undocumented individuals with criminal records.
 Freeze green cards.
-Ban all Muslims from entering the United States, at least temporarily.
+Temporarily ban some migrants from entering the United States (though exactly who is unclear).

 The real estate CEO has an extensive immigration plan that centers around building a wall at the Mexican border, tripling the number of Immigration, Custom and Enforcement (ICE) officers and prioritizing removal of criminal undocumented immigrants.
 The wall would be paid for, in part, by seizing money undocumented immigrants attempt to send to Mexico.